 PY 371 Biological Psychology

-Study of biological influences on human behavior and mental processes.
+This course is a study of biological influences on human behavior and mental processes.
 Includes a survey of brain and nervous system anatomy and how researchers learn about functions of these systems in relation to behavior.
-Emphasis on normal development, adaptation, and learning but a variety of syndromes and problems also are included.
+Emphasis is on normal development, adaptation, and learning but a variety of syndromes and problems are also included.
 Study of Biology or Anatomy and Physiology are helpful but not required.
 Prerequisite: PY 101

 SO 345 Social Psychology

-Psychological and sociological principles that affect the behavior of individuals as members of groups.
+This course examines psychological and sociological principles that affect the behavior of individuals as members of groups.
 Representative topics include the biological foundations of behavior, prejudice, culture and personality, leadership, small group interaction, crowd behavior, mass media, childhood, adolescence and old age.
-Offered once a year, but alternates between day and evening programs.
-Prerequisites: SO 101 and PY 101, or permission of instructor.
+Prerequisites: SO 101 and PY 101, or written permission of the instructor.